data retention policy storage security

 Cloud data management is a way to manage data across cloud platforms, either with or instead of on-premises storage.
 The cloud is useful as a data storage tier for disaster recovery, backup and long-term archiving.

-With cloud data management, resources can be purchased as needed.
-Data can also be shared across private and public clouds, as well as in on-premises storage.
-A cloud-based data management system takes on the function of a traditional data management system modified for the needs of the cloud.
+With cloud data management, organizations can purchase resources as needed.
+They can also share data across private and public clouds, as well as in on-premises storage.
+A cloud-based data management system takes on the function of a traditional data management system tailored to the needs of the cloud.

 What are the benefits of cloud data management?

-There are numerous benefits to cloud data management that often mimic those of cloud services in general.
-Some of the benefits commonly associated with cloud data management include:
+The numerous benefits of cloud data management often mimic those of cloud services in general.
+Some of the benefits commonly associated with cloud data management include the following:

-• Pay as you go pricing.
+• Pay-as-you-go pricing.
 Cloud service providers generally bill subscribers on a per gigabyte, per month basis.
-This means that organizations don't have to endure the costs of purchasing storage hardware.
-Instead, organizations pay only for the storage they consume.
+This means that organizations don't have to purchase storage hardware.
+Instead, they pay only for the cloud storage they consume.

 • Anywhere access.
 The very nature of the cloud means that data is accessible from anywhere.

 • Zero maintenance.
-Public clouds providers handle all required maintenance, meaning that organizations never have to worry about replacing failed hard disks, performing hardware refreshes or installing firmware updates.
+Public cloud providers handle all required maintenance, meaning that organizations never have to worry about replacing failed hard disks, performing hardware refreshes or installing firmware updates.

-• Cloud storage might be more secure.
+• Security.
 Cloud providers invest tremendous financial resources in data security and keeping their platforms secure.
 The result is that cloud storage is likely to be more secure than an organization's on-premises storage.
-Keep in mind that the security of data that is stored in the cloud comes down to the security policies the organization puts in place.
+But the security of data that's stored in the cloud comes down to the security policies the organization puts in place.

-• A single source of the truth.
-Many cloud data management platforms are designed centralize data, thereby enabling a single data set to be used throughout the organization.
-This approach helps eliminate duplicate data, driving down storage costs while also eliminating the inconsistencies that so often exist across data sets.
+• Improved data quality.
+Many cloud data management platforms are designed to centralize data, thereby letting a single data set be used throughout the organization.
+This approach helps eliminate duplicate data, driving down storage costs while also eliminating the inconsistencies that often exist across data sets.

 Cloud data management use cases

+• Sharing data between multi-cloud environments.
 Cloud data management also makes it easy to share data among multiple cloud applications.
-Because a single data set is shared, that data can act as a single source of the truth rather than each application using its own siloed data set.
+Because a single data set is shared, that data can act as a single source of the truth rather than each app using its own siloed data set.

 Best practices for managing data in the cloud

 Cloud data management is different from cloud storage, although cloud storage is an underlying requirement for cloud data management.
 Cloud data management is more about managing data integrity, data access and data growth.
-As such, there are several best practices to consider:
+As such, there are several best practices to consider, including the following:

 • Automate data protection.
-Many cloud providers automatically back up data, but if the provider's data protection practices don't comply with your organization's SLAs, then you must implement your own automated data protection strategy.
+Many cloud providers automatically back up data, but if the provider's data protection practices don't comply with an organization's service-level agreements, then they must set up their own automated data protection strategy.

 Cloud data management companies and products

-Actifio, which was acquired by Google in 2020, was a pioneer in copy data management.
-The platform enables copy data management in multi-cloud environments.
-It also enables native application integration, which means that data that previously resided on premises can be immediately reused in the cloud.
+• Actifio.
+Actifio, acquired by Google in 2020, enables copy data management in multi-cloud environments as well as native application integration.
+This means that data that previously resided on premises can be immediately reused in the cloud.
 Additionally, the Actifio automation platform is accessible through the REST API, meaning that it's easy to integrate.

-Cohesity offers Data Management as a Service (DMaaS).
-Although the company has historically focused on backup and recovery, backups are only a small part of what Cohesity offers.
-Cohesity's DMaaS is designed to eliminate mass data fragmentation by eliminating data siloes and bringing all an organization's data together in a single platform.
-This platform can be used for disaster recovery, long-term retention and archival, and ransomware recovery.
+• Cohesity Data Management as a Service.
+DMaaS is designed to eliminate mass data fragmentation by eliminating data siloes and bringing all of an organization's data together in a single platform.
+This platform can be used for disaster recovery, long-term retention and archival and ransomware recovery.

 What is the future of cloud data management?

-All signs point to companies storing more of their data in the cloud.
-Having most or all an organization's data in one place helps organizations tap into hidden business insights by making it easier to use machine learning-based big data analytics.
+• AI and machine learning integrations.
+Cloud data management systems that incorporate AI and machine learning will improve automation, analytics and decision-making.
+This will enable more intelligent data processing and insights, leading to better-informed business strategies.
+Having most or all of an organization's data in one place helps organizations tap into hidden business insights by making it easier to use machine learning-based big data analytics.

-Additionally, because cloud data management can be used to create a single source of the truth, it enables organizations to act on data in near real time.
-For example, a well-crafted cloud data management strategy might enable an organization to better respond to disruptions in its supply chain before those disruptions can cause a significant problem.
+• Management of supply chain disruptions.
+Because cloud data management can be used to create a single source of truth, it lets organizations act on data in near real time.
+For example, a well-crafted cloud data management strategy might help an organization better respond to disruptions in its supply chain before they cause a significant problem.

 Continue Reading About cloud data management